 ...chunky chains, gold clip-ons, and smooth, colourful cabochons.
-Not for much longer - fine jewellers are hot on its (shoulder padded) tails, and bold, chunky engagement rings are a big new trend for 2020.
+Not for much longer - fine jewellers are hot on its (shoulder padded) tails, and bold, chunky engagement rings are a big new trend.

 Leading the way is New York based designer Brent Neale, whose bespoke commissions often incorporate clients’ meaningful or inherited gemstones in her signature gypsy-set style.
 Gypsy setting is a classic 80s style that Brent has truly made her own with bold colour choices and unique gemstone cuts - I love her heart shape stones set this way and am coveting a pink sapphire version for full on 80s vibes (Sapphire ring above and emerald ring below, both Brent Neale, POA).

 London based designer Jessie Thomas is also way ahead of the game, taking inspiration from her heritage and raiding the archives of her famous jeweller father, David Thomas.
 At the forefront of sculptural designs back in the 1970s, his smooth, bombé rings live on in Jessie’s fresh take on the collection, with fashion editor and stylist Florrie Thomas choosing a beautiful 2ct style for her engagement ring, images of which ended up splashed all over fashion blogs world wide.